 Timo Heimovaara is full professor of Geo-Environmental Engineering at the TU Delft.
 Since 2019 he chairs the department of Geoscience & Engineering within the faculty of Civil Engineering and Geo-sciences.

-After more than 10 years of commercial experience he joined the section in June 2007.
+After more than 10 years of commercial experience he joined the faculty in June 2007.
 In July 2012 he was appointed full professor.

 How to use natural processes as engineering tools in the subsurface in order to achieve a more sustainable society?

 - Engineering the eco-system services of the sub-surface in urban society;

 - Sustainable landfill after-care;